lanl-aea/waves/eabm/docs/nominal.rst

    Placeholder for simulation schematic

-The single element model is comprised of a single 2D square part with nominal dimensions 1mm x 1mm, but which can be parameterized by width and height by the journal file: :meth:`eabm_package.abaqus.single_element_geometry`.
+The single element model is comprised of a single 2D square part with nominal dimensions 1mm x 1mm, but which can be parameterized by width and height by the journal file: :mod:`eabm_package.abaqus.single_element_geometry`.

 The bottom left node of the geometry is restricted in all six translational/rotational degrees of freedom using an encastre boundary condition.
 The bottom edge uses a roller boundary condition, with no translation in the 2 direction,